Demonstration of Weak-Link Physics in the Dynamical Response of Transition-Edge Sensors: Introduction

-Here we develop a theoretical framework, based on weak-link physics, that unifies the TES electrical response with the electrothermal effects resulting from its coupling to a thermal bath.
+Here we develop a theoretical framework, based on weak-link physics, that models the TES electrical response including the electrothermal effects resulting from its coupling to a thermal bath.
 More specifically, we employ a Fokker-Planck equation that enables the integration of Josephson physics in the electrically biased circuit with the thermal equilibrium steady state.
 Inspired by the large separation between the electrical and thermal response timescales, naturally occurring in dynamical response measurements, we derive an alternative definition of the dynamic resistance and noise sensitivity parameters.
 We validate our model predictions against data measured in several TES devices, showing excellent agreement with our theory as opposed to existing models.
-In particular, we find that the dynamic resistance, varies significantly across the resistance curve, contrary to the two-fluid theory predictions.
+In particular, we find a significantly varying dynamic resistance across the resistive transition, which is a key signature of Josephson physics.
 Our experimental observations in combination with our theoretical predictions, provide clear evidence of weak-link phenomena underlying the physics of TES.
-Finally, we show that our model allows for the direct calculation of power spectral densities, enabling the investigation of mixed-down noise from high-frequency processes, which is believed to be the origin of unexplained ``excess noise''~\cite{wessels2021model,gottardi2021voltage,dewit2021impact}.
+Finally, we show that our model allows for the direct calculation of noise power spectral densities, enabling the investigation of mixed-down noise from high-frequency processes, which is believed to be the origin of unexplained ``excess noise''~\cite{wessels2021model,gottardi2021voltage,dewit2021impact}.